amarasovic/interpretability-literature/README.md

 Doshi-Velez and Kim.
 [Towards A Rigorous Science of Interpretable Machine Learning](https://arxiv.org/abs/1702.08608). arxiv 2017.

 Dhurandhar et al. [A Formal Framework to Characterize Interpretability of Procedures](https://arxiv.org/abs/1707.03886).
 In *WHI 2017*.

+Herman.
+[The Promise and Peril of Human Evaluation for Model Interpretability](https://arxiv.org/abs/1711.07414).
+In NeurIPS 2017 Symposium on Interpretable Machine Learning.

+* They propose a distinction between descriptive and persuasive explanations.

 Weller.
 [Transparency: Motivations and Challenges](https://arxiv.org/abs/1708.01870).
 In *WHI 2017*.